antonioherling/antonioherling.github.io/_pages/research.md

 Papers
 ------

-Ribeiro Junior, A. C. H., Branson, Z. Rerandomization: A Review and Simulation Study.
+Ribeiro Junior, A. C. H., Branson, Z. Rerandomization: A Review and A Pracitioner's Guide.
 In preparation (2025+)

 Ribeiro Junior, A. C. H., Branson, Z. Autoencoder rerandomization.
 In preparation (2025+)